azurebigcompute/CloudWorkshops/BatchAIWorkshop.md

 Unfortunately the default Azure Pass does not have GPU (N-Series nodes) enabled by default.
 You can fix this by opening a helpdesk ticket via the '?' icon in portal.azure.com, and request that N-Series is enabled for your subscription.

 However in the meantime for this workshop, we will simply replace the GPU container with a CPU container.
-Hence, please download <a href="job.json">This job.json</a>file.
+Hence, please download this <a href="job.json">job.json</a>file.

 Note the key difference from the example is that we replace the GPU container:
 ```